 Elizabeth Chudleigh lived as she pleased without having to pay for it in the end.
 Indeed, she ended her days partying with royals in Europe and throwing around the duke’s money after he died, much to his family’s chagrin.
 Still, she led a bit of an empty existence.
 And her politics were all wrong, I’m sure.

-They say that the super-rich and the super-poor have a lot in common: amorality, promiscuity, substance abuse, disdain for education and work.
+They say that the very rich and the very poor have a lot in common: amorality, promiscuity, substance abuse, disdain for education and work.
 With my next bad girl, I want to find a hard-scrabble streetfighter who had to invent herself from scratch.